Techtonica/curriculum/runtime-complexity/lesson-plan.md

 Do the following exercises in pairs:

-Runtime Complexity Exercise 1: Reading code and analyzing runtime
+**Runtime Complexity Exercise 1: Reading code and analyzing runtime** Read the functions in [runtime-complexity/runtime1-analyzing.js](runtime-complexity/runtime1-analyzing.js).

-Read these pieces of code (link).
 For each function, figure out:
 - What does the function do?
 - Try to figure out the runtime -- O(1), O(log n), O(n), O(n log n), O(n^2), or O(2^n)
 - Run it with a few different input sizes and see how long it takes
 - When the input size doubles, what happens to the time it takes to run?
 - Which graph line does it align to?

-Runtime Complexity Exercise 2: Comparing code
-Compare 2 pieces of code that do the same thing, and figure out the runtime of each one.
-Which solution would be faster for large input sizes?
+**Runtime Complexity Exercise 2: Comparing code** Compare mulptiple pieces of code that do the same thing, and figure out the runtime of each one.
+Which solution would be fastest for large input sizes?
 (link)

-Runtime Complexity Exercise 3: Writing code
-How would you solve these problems (link)?
+**Runtime Complexity Exercise 3: Solving problems and writing code** How would you solve these problems (link)?
 Can you think of an O(n^2), O(n log n), O(n) solution?

 ### Challenge